 The idea is to make the offer unique by making it limited, “to certain people only”.
 The “fear of missing out” (FOMO) leads to people buying products and acquiring services for aspirational purposes.
 It makes them feel special, outstanding from the crowd.
 These users don’t want to feel left out, so they will ensure to be there before the time ends.

 It’s Christmas time

 The holiday season is, by definition, a time when consumers tend to overspend — gifts for the family, for co-workers, dinners.
 The month is full of reasons to go shopping.
-Using a strategy based on the history of purchases is not a proper technique at this time of year.
+Using a strategy based on the history of purchases is not a proper technique at this time of the year.
 It is better to use recent browsing behaviour as a framework for suggestions.
-It is even advisable to experiment with trend or popular products.
+It is even advisable to experiment with the trend or popular products.